TSTanabe/HMSS2/README.md

 ### Result files and output
 Results are stored in a local database which can be accessed to retrieve different results of interest.
 The local database can also be extended by later searched.
-If not defined before the search HMSSS will create a new local database for each run.
+If not defined before the search HMSS2 will create a new local database for each run.
 *  `-r` sets the directory for all results to be stored.
 *  `-db` sets the database to be created/extended or from which results should be retrieved
 *  `-gtdb` sets the path to a metadata file from the GTDB.
 This is required if it is desired to use the taxonomic information from GTDB.